-Units: 1 When Offered: Fall, Spring, Summer This course is an extension of HSC 599 Public Health Capstone.
-Repeatable: May be repeated one (1) time for credit Grade Type: Pass/Fail Prerequisite(s): Permission of the Program Director
+This course is an extension of HSC 599 Public Health Capstone.

+Repeatable: May be repeated one (1) time for credit

 HSC 599 - Public Health Capstone

 This course is designed to be a culminating exercise for students to reflect upon, evaluate, and assimilate knowledge and experience they gained by participating in a research or project opportunity prior to or concurrent with this course.
 Following Research Methods, sequentially, this course continues the student's development of the research and reflective experience initiated in Research Methods.
 Students in the capstone will prepare a presentation (both oral and written) that focuses on that experience.